DataDog/datadog-cluster-agent-boshrelease/README.md

 It provides a Bosh link (see [spec](jobs/datadog-cluster-agent/spec)) consumed by the Datadog Agent Bosh release in order to Autodiscover and schedule integrations for your apps, as well as improved tagging for application containers and processes discovery.

 ## Deployment
-To deploy the Datadog Cluster Agent and share its Bosh link, provide a job like the following in a deploy manifest (refer to the [spec](jobs/datadog-cluster-agent/spec) for available properties):
+To deploy the Datadog Cluster Agent make it discoverable by the Datadog Agent, provide a job like the following in a deploy manifest (refer to the [spec](jobs/datadog-cluster-agent/spec) for available properties):

 ```yaml
 jobs: